gayanwke/ea-ct/README.md

 ## EnergyAustralia Coding Test

-This app renders a list of music festival data, retrieved via an API call.
-The task involves transforming given API data into a specific format and sorting alphabetically.
+This app renders a list of music festival data, retrieved via API.
+The task involves transforming API response data into a specific format and sorting alphabetically.

 http://eacodingtest.digital.energyaustralia.com.au/